Amit7Kunte/Physics-informed-multiscale-optimization-of-renewable-powered-alkaline-water-electrolysis/your-folder-name/README.md

-This folder contains data and source code for generation of data in section 3.0
+This folder contains data and source code for generation of data in section 3.0 of the manuscript

 Folder 'DNN training' contains code to generate training data and surrogate model training.